Antiparos Cave (2025 opening hours and tickets)

 By vehicle or bicycle: The paved road that leads to the Cave begins to the left of where the ferry boat docks (arriving from Paros) in the Port area of Antiparos.
 The parking lot at the Cave is very big and spacious.

-By Municipal bus: The Municipal bus stop is located in the Port area of Antiparos, opposite Agia Marina, where the ferry boat from Paros docks.
+By bus: The bus stop is located in the Port area of Antiparos, opposite Agia Marina, where the ferry boat from Paros docks.
 There are frequent departures for the Cave.

-Antiparos Cave is situated just 8 km from Antiparos town (Chora).
-It is also called the Cave of Agios Ioannis church.
+Antiparos Cave, also known as the Cave of Agios Ioannis, is located just 8 km from Antiparos town (Chora).

 THE CAVE WILL BE OPEN EVERY DAY UNTIL THE END OF OCTOBER